MReintop/MFTest/README.md

 How to run

-run npm i and npm run start in both docu-ui-mock and planis-ui-mock directories
+run npm i and npm run start in docu-ui-mock and planis-ui-mock ja ehr-ui-mock directories

 # Eventid